Ketuimalqotmek

 About the artist

-Amanda Amour Lynx (they/them/nekm) is a Two Spirit, neurodivergent, urban L’nu (Mi’kmaw)-Scottish interdisciplinary artist and facilitator currently living in Guelph, Ontario.
-Lynx was born and grew up in Tiohtià:ke (Montreal) and is a member of Wagmatcook FN.
-Their art making combines traditio, ...
+Amanda Amour Lynx is a Two Spirit, neurodivergent urban L’nu-Scottish interdisciplinary artist and facilitator currently living in Guelph, Ontario and member of Wagmatcook First Nation.
+Their art combines traditional l’nu’k approaches, contemporary painting with new media and digital arts guid, ...
 View full profile

 Worry free artwork, directly from artists